vekatze/neut/book/src/programming-in-neut.md

 The type of `assert ".." { .. }` is `unit`.

 `assert` checks if a given condition is satisfied.
 If the condition is `True`, it does nothing.
-Otherwise, it reports that the assertion has failed and kills the program with exit code `1`.
+Otherwise, it reports that the assertion has failed and exits the program with exit code `1`.

 If you pass `--mode release` to `neut build`, `assert` does nothing.

-### Notes
+### Misc

 - Additional syntactic sugars are also available.
 For more, please see the [language reference](./terms.md#syntactic-sugar).
 - If you want to call foreign functions (FFI), please see the [here](statements.md#foreign).